 Many lawn fans consider taking the time to roll out a grass lawn every spring to be an essential part of proper lawn maintenance.
-But others consider lawn rolling a unnecessary and even damaging practice.
+Others consider lawn rolling an unnecessary and even damaging practice.
 So what is the answer?
 Is it good to roll a lawn or not?

 Is it Good to Roll a Lawn?